 It was he who made it possible for me to be more open about Anxiety.
 He made me realise that I needed to accept Anxiety but not let her take over.
 After all, this was my apartment.
 Anxiety didn’t pay rent, she was definitely more of a taker.

-My manager was understanding and it was flagged up.
-It was confirmed that I did not have to participate in this “forced” level of fun that involved a huge crowd of people.
+My manager was surprisingly understanding.
+It was confirmed that I did not have to participate in this “forced” level of fun that involved travel and a huge crowd of people.

 Anxiety became a little friendlier after that.
 She gave me a shy smile and moved some of her things back to her own room.